Sometimes painful emotions feel like they may kill you.

 If you tend to escape, sit down and write about what you’re afraid to feel.
 “What am I trying to avoid feeling by eating?
 By drinking?
 By working too much?”

 If you desperately need to stay in control, look for opportunities to allow others to be in charge, to take a back seat and to let go of all the responsibility.
 When you’re not hiding behind being busy, what do you feel?

 If you worry, and thus stay “in your head” for most of the day, begin a worry journal.
 Begin noticing the patterns in your worry.
 Write about them all, and begin to notice how you feel as you write, and after you write.

 If you deny the importance of whatever trauma you experienced, try telling it — all of it — to one person you trust — who you know has the capacity for empathy.
 Watch for their reaction.
 You’re going to see compassion.
 You’re going to see how important it was — how important you are.

-When an artist paints, they often have a color palette they’re working from.
+When an artist paints, they often use a certain color palette.
 Different artists use color, shading or brush strokes in diverse ways.
 It’s often how we identify their work, “That looks like a Monet.”

-Human being’s work in a very similar way.
-We color our lives by expressing diverse, unique emotions that range from enjoying a good old belly laugh to mild irritation, or from a peaceful contentment to an indignant anger, giving a spectrum of options to express feelings.
+Human beings work in a very similar way.
+We color our lives by expressing diverse, unique emotions that range from enjoying a good old belly laugh to mild irritation, or from a peaceful contentment to an indignant anger, using a spectrum of feelings.

-Self-compassion makes all feelings available — it expands your available emotional palette.
-You can claim and express emotions that were first experienced and then suppressed as a child; this can be a greatly healing process as an adult.
+Self-compassion expands your available emotional palette.
+You can claim and express emotions that were first experienced and then suppressed as a child – and work through your own grief and pain.